 Like every other beach town and village in Cornwall, Newquay is on the South West Coast Path.
 This 630 mile trail actually begins in Minehead in Somerset, stretches through North Devon, wraps around Cornwall and goes back into Devon before ending at Poole in Dorset!

 It would take you 1-2 months to do the whole thing, but you can do part of the trail right here, in Newquay.
 Simply follow it either side – south towards Fistral Beach and around the headland, or north toward Watergate Bay!

 The Newquay – Watergate Bay segment is 2.8 miles/ 4.5 km one way, and it takes around an hour.
 You’ll get to enjoy both beaches and epic cliff views, making it one of the most popular hikes near Newquay!

 Cornwall Aviation Heritage Centre

-The Cornwall Aviation Heritage Centre is one of the most unique things to do in Newquay.
+The Cornwall Aviation Heritage Centre is one of the most unique things to do in Newquay, and a great rainy day activity in Cornwall (just pack your brolly because some of it is outside).
 It’s a museum all about planes and the aviation industry, with jets from the 1940s – 1980s, as well as a simulator and 1500 model aircrafts.